We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Trustee Meetings and Decision-Making

-Decision-making should be carried out in accordance with the trust deed and the trustees’ fiduciary duties.
-It’s crucial that trustees act impartially and in the best interests of the beneficiaries.
+Decision-making must be carried out in accordance with the trust deed and the trustees’ fiduciary duties.
+Trustees must act unanimously (unless the trust deed provides otherwise), impartially between beneficiaries, and always in the best interests of the beneficiaries as a class — not favouring one over another without good reason.

 Record-Keeping Requirements